• Skip to primary navigation

 Another key difference between a traditionally prepared aioli and my version is the addition of egg yolks.
 The lecithin in the egg yolks acts as an emulsifier aiding the process.
 Their use results in a creamier sauce.

 The creamier the better when it comes to aioli!
 And believe me when I tell you this sauce is silky smooth AND flavor-packed to boot.
-It’s subtle lemon and dill notes pair beautifully with the fragrant punch of garlic.
+Its subtle lemon and dill notes pair beautifully with the fragrant punch of garlic.

 Small bowl of lemon dill aioli with a spoon atop a demin towel with pile of sweet potato fries.